yifan-guo-cwru/Music_Box_Project/README.md

 ### Target 1 - Churn Predictions

-In this task, we want to forecast if a user keeps on using our product during a focused time period who once previously used our products before certain focused time.
+In this task, we want to forecast if a user keeps on using our product during a focused time period who once previously used our products before the snapshot time.

 Based on our dataset, we keep the playing log dataset with active user from March 30, 2017 to May 12, 2017.

-    <*> Training set: active user during training time period(3/30/2017 - 4/28/2017)
+    * Before the snapshot time: active user during the time period from 3/30/2017 to 4/28/2017

-    <*> Testing set:  whether users from training set are still active (4/29/2017 - 5/12/2017)
+    * Focusing Time Window:  whether certain users are still active from 4/29/2017 to 5/12/2017

-    <*> Fixed testing window size: 2 week(14 days)
+    * Fixed testing window size: 2 week(14 days)

 Define the criteria of "active user":

-User who has at least one playing activity within training time period in the play log could be regarded as an "active user".
+User who has at least one playing activity before the snapshot time in the play log could be regarded as an "active user".

 Formulate the problem as the pic below: